At a glance: Start measuring the campaigns of your clients by setting up an Agency account.

 Agency role in mobile attribution chain

-An advertiser, who owns the app, integrates AppsFlyer SDK inside it in order to quantify their marketing effort.
+A marketer, who owns the app, integrates AppsFlyer SDK inside it in order to quantify their marketing effort.

 Some app owners choose to hire marketing agencies to run advertising campaigns on their behalf.
-To do so, the agency should have an AppsFlyer account, and advertisers should give the agency access to their apps.
+To do so, the agency should have an AppsFlyer account, and marketers should give the agency access to their apps.

 When an install is attributed to an ad placed by an agency, it is displayed on agency's dashboard.
 The app owner will see it too, and will know that it's attributed to the agency.